-Eleanor went on to compete at her first Olympic Games in Rio in 2016 where she jumped strongly in her warm ups but was unable to clear 1.92m which ruled her out of the final.
-With a long career ahead of her at just 20 years of age Eleanor will use these experiences to challenge herself over the next four years to put her in a strong position for Tokyo 2020.
+Eleanor went on to compete at her first Olympic games in Rio in 2016 where she jumped strongly in her heats but was unable to clear 1.92m, which ruled her out of the final.
+With a long career ahead of her, Eleanor will use these experiences to challenge herself over the next three years to put herself in a strong position for Tokyo 2020.
 Eleanor lives and trains in her hometown of Leongatha in country Victoria.